 Impetigo is dangerous for newborns

 Keep the infected person well away from young babies.
-Impetigo is a serious condition for newborns because the newborn’s inexperienced immunity may not keep the infection in check.
+Impetigo is a serious condition for newborns because the newborn’s inexperienced immune system may not keep the infection in check.
 Without prompt treatment, a severe case of impetigo may threaten a baby’s life.

 Where to get help